 NOTE: When applying to the NAU Graduate College, complete the WRGP program application.
 You will receive an eligibility notice within four weeks.

-If you are a non-Arizona resident and live within 75 miles of the Arizona border, you can take in-person classes at any of NAU’s statewide campuses at the in-state tuition rate for up to 6 credits (generally two courses).
+If you are a non-Arizona resident and live within 75 miles of the Arizona border, you can take in-person classes at certain NAU statewide campuses at the in-state tuition rate for up to 6 credits (generally two courses).

 Find out if you meet the requirements for the Good Neighbor Policy by contacting your appropriate admissions office (Undergraduate Admissions or the Graduate College).
 If you are a continuing student, please contact the Office of the Registrar.